donhenton/mountebank-UI/README.md

 on this page as well.
 Additionally, imposters can be sorted, to allow for handling short-circuit matching logic.

+### Support for Injection
+Injection of predicates and responses is supported in Mountebank UI.
+To use it, beware that it is either Injection OR Standard, and using one will wipe out any work for the other.
+Select the work areas via the toggle checkbox.
+For more see the [Mountebank Injection Documentation](href="http://www.mbtest.org/docs/api/injection").

 > ### Notes
 > * Http protocol only
 > * For any element in Response or Match, if left blank it will not be